gareth618/m-pic/README.md

 # M-PIC ⛵

-M-PIC is an aggregator-type app that helps you organize your photos from various photo-**sharing** platforms, such as facebook, instagram, twitter, reddit and unsplash
+M-PIC is an aggregator-type app that helps you organize your photos from various photo-**sharing** platforms, such as facebook, twitter and unsplash

 it was built by two students from their passion for quality **photography**, tired of wasting time by manually organizing their photos and sharing them on so many social platforms